 “HR leaders are being forced to don new identities that are agile, tech, and data-oriented, and readily embracing change.

-“That battle will be won in the mind of the professional before it can be won within an organisation.”
+“That battle will be won in the mind of the professional before it can be won within an organization.”

 Price adds not to underestimate the need to be tech-savvy to improve workplace culture and give you a competitive advantage also.

-“For quite some time, HR leaders have shied away from technical conversations because we’ve felt the greatest value that we bring to an organisation is our heart,” he explains.
+“For quite some time, HR leaders have shied away from technical conversations because we’ve felt the greatest value that we bring to an organization is our heart,” he explains.

 “But we must accept the reality that the world has evolved.
 We are not in the same professional landscape as we were a year ago.”

-Modern research organisations create breakthroughs in science not by following one path but by trying thousands of experiments until one gives the results it needs.
+Modern research organizations create breakthroughs in science not by following one path but by trying thousands of experiments until one gives the results it needs.